15 Things to Do in Brisbane

 Kangaroo Point Cliffs| ©fatalbeauty1956

-Brisbane' s scenery is amazing from any point, however from the cliffs of the suburb Kangaroo Point, you can get the best views.
+The landscape of Brisbane is amazing from any point, but from the cliffs of the suburb of Kangaroo Point, you can get the best views.
 The best tours in the city allow you to enjoy an adrenaline-filled experience, where you will disconnect for approximately two hours.
-It is advisable to do it with an expert guide for safety, who will give you all the indications and explain how to descend.
+For safety reasons, it is advisable to do this with an expert guide, who will give you all the instructions and explain how to descend.

 Kayak Day| ©eGuide Travel